Astronomy Essentials

 Read more: Node passages of the moon: 2001 to 2100

 Whenever the lunar nodes point directly at the sun, that momentous event marks the middle of the eclipse season.
-The alignment of the moon, sun and Earth is most exact when an eclipse happens at the middle of an eclipse season, and the least so when an eclipse occurs at the start, or the end, of an eclipse season.
+The alignment of the moon, sun and Earth is most exact when an eclipse happens at the middle of an eclipse season.
+It’s the least so when an eclipse occurs at the start, or the end, of an eclipse season.
 Any lunar eclipse happening early or late in the eclipse season presents a penumbral lunar eclipse, whereas any solar eclipse happening early or late in the eclipse season features a skimpy partial eclipse of the sun.

 Line drawing diagram of sphere with oblique views of apparent positions of moon and sun and their orbits.

 The plane of the moon’s orbit is inclined at 5 degrees to the plane of Earth’s orbit around the sun (the ecliptic).
-The moon’s orbit intersects the ecliptic at two points called nodes (labeled here as N1 and N2).
+The moon’s orbit intersects the ecliptic at 2 points called nodes (labeled here as N1 and N2).
 It’s the middle of the eclipse season whenever this line of nodes points directly at the sun.
 In the above diagram, the line of nodes does not point at the sun.
 Image via Wikimedia Commons (public domain).

 2 or 3 eclipses in one eclipse season?